codemagic-ci-cd/codemagic-docs/content/yaml-publishing/huawei-appgallery.md

 5. Upload the **upload_certificate.pem** file and click **Submit**.

-## Adding the fastlane script to your code
+## Adding the Fastlane script to your code
-First you need to set up fastlane at your project by running `fastlane init` command, see the [docs](https://docs.fastlane.tools/getting-started/android/setup/).
+First, you need to set up Fastlane at your project by running `fastlane init` command, see the [docs](https://docs.fastlane.tools/getting-started/android/setup/).

 Now add this lane to your **Fastlane** file.
 {{< highlight shell "style=paraiso-dark">}}